Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 A new user will subscribe only for one month, and if he is satisfied, he will now pay for 3, 6, or 12 months (since it's cheaper than paying on a monthly basis).

-So, obviously, canceling happens at 1, 4, 7, or 13 months.
+So canceling happens at 1, 4, 7, or 13 months.

 It could be a good practice to take a particular care to a customer who approaches these numbers of months.